LeonardoGentile/react-mobx-router5/README.md

 **Example**

 In the following example when navigating from `'users.list'` -> `'users.view'` then `'users'` is the **intersection node**.
-Wrapping the `UserComp` with `routeNode` ensures that the during this transition the `UserComp` will re-render and so it is able to determine which component to show (associated to its sub-routes).
+Wrapping the `UserComp` with `RouteNode` ensures that the during this transition the `UserComp` will re-render and so it will be able to determine which component to show (associated to one of its sub-routes).

 **Note**

-The logic on how to select and render the correct sub-component it's up to you, in the example it is used a simple switch.
+The logic on how to select and render the correct sub-component is up to you, in the example it is used a simple switch.
-See the [getComponent](#getcomponent---helper-function) below for my personal implementation.
+See the [getComponent](#getcomponent---helper-function) helper below for my personal implementation.

 ```javascript
 import React from 'react';